lucacrippa88/watson-assistant-training/README.md

 ### Entities

 Entities are used to enhance the conversation capabilities.
 The best way to understand entities could be the following: let's create an intent for "food order", that understands sentences from "can I place a food order" to "I'm really hungry...".
 Let's say that a restaurant menu is full of options: so instead of creating one intent for each menu entry, we can create only one intent for a general "food order", and then we can use entities to specify what kind of food we are about to order.
+So if the user will say "I'd like to order two margherita pizzas", Watson Assistant will identify:
+1. intent: #food_order
+2. entity: @number:2
+3. entity: @pizza:margherita

 ### Dialog